biohackathon-japan/BH25-Glyco-MCP-server/paper/paper.md

 “Find information about epitope EP0007, including its glycan image and external database links.”

-Step 1: Call Glyco Epitope (get GlyTouCan ID) with epitopeID=EP0007 → returns the corresponding GlyTouCan ID.
+1: Call Glyco Epitope (get GlyTouCan ID) with epitopeID=EP0007 → returns the corresponding GlyTouCan ID.

-Step 2: Call Get image data from GlyTouCan with the returned GlyTouCan ID → retrieves a glycan structure image in SNFG notation.
+2: Call Get image data from GlyTouCan with the returned GlyTouCan ID → retrieves a glycan structure image in SNFG notation.

-Step 3: Call External ID from GlyTouCan with the same GlyTouCan ID → retrieves cross-references to external databases (e.g., KEGG, GlyGen, UniCarb-DB, BCSDB).
+3: Call External ID from GlyTouCan with the same GlyTouCan ID → retrieves cross-references to external databases (KEGG, GlyGen, UniCarb-DB).

-This confirmed that chaining atomic API calls is a feasible and robust alternative to constructing brittle federated SPARQL queries.
+This confirmed that chaining atomic API calls is a feasible and robust alternative to constructing strictly structured federated SPARQL queries.

 However, integration of PubChem queries directly into the MCP embeddings was not achieved during the hackathon timeframe.
-While PubChem collaborators provided federated query examples, we did not succeed in embedding these cross-source workflows for automatic use by the LLM.
-Consequently, our current workflows are restricted to GlyCosmos endpoints, with cross-database queries identified as a priority for future work.
+While PubChem collaborators provided federated query examples, we did not succeed in embedding these cross-source workflows with the atomic api descriptiopn and language mapping used by the LLM for Glycosmos API calls.
+As a result, our current workflows are restricted to GlyCosmos endpoints, with cross-database queries identified as a priority for future work.

+## GLycosmos API Documentation

+## Use case Documentation

 # Discussion